fsislaben/stats_crash_course/pages/preface/example_logic.md

 ## Example workflow

-My research project is "Is there a notable difference in miles per gallon with between cars with an automatic transmission and cars with an automatic transmission?"
+My research project is "Is there a notable difference in miles per gallon with between cars with an automatic transmission and cars with a manual transmission?"

 I have collected data that looks like this: